habedi/cogitator/benches/README.md

 # Or poetry install --with dev
 ```

 Additionally, any model used in the benchmarks must be available.
-For Ollama, pull models using
+For Ollama, pull models using `ollama pull <model_name>`.
-`ollama pull <model_name>`.
-Ensure your OpenAI key is set correctly if using that provider.
+Make sure the OpenAI key is set correctly if using the OpenAI models.

 ### More Examples